openhab/openhabian/docs/openhabian.md

 ### Manual Setup

 openHABian also supports general Debian/Ubuntu based systems on different platforms.
-Starting with a fresh installation of your operating system, install git, then clone the openHABian poject and finally execute the openHABian configuration tool:
+Starting with a fresh installation of your operating system, install git, then clone the openHABian project and finally execute the openHABian configuration tool:

 ```shell
 # install git